sestsom/stefansommarsjo.com/content/posts/distro-hopping-and-pipewire-annoyances.md

 Since I most of the time use a Bluetooth headset I've ignored the problem.
 Had no better to do for a while so I spent some time looking it up and finally found a solution that work.

-Copy existing alsa config script so we can finger it a little bit.
+Copy existing alsa config script so we can finger it a little bit...
 <!--more-->

 ```bash